humanoid-path-planner/hpp-centroidal-dynamics/README.md

 All the algorithms take as input:
 * A list of contact points
 * A list of contact normals
-* A list of friction coefficients
+* The contact friction coefficient
 * The number of generators used for the linear approximations of the friction cones
 * The mass of the system